QuarionIC/Network-Science-Amazon-Recommendations/README.md

 1. Unzip the files.
 2. Run Project_ISYE4803.ipynb or project_isye4803.py from top to botom.

-## The following libraries are used:
+## The following libraries are use:
 1. NetworkX
 2. Matplotlib
 3. Numpy